-Yes, soups with potatoes can be reheated.
-To reheat place the soup in a saucepan and warm over medium heat, stirring from time to time until hot.
+To reheat all the soup at one time, place the soup in a saucepan and warm over medium heat, stirring from time to time until hot.

 Does potato soup have dairy?

 Yes, some soups with potatoes do use dairy products as part of the recipe.
-However, in most cases the dairy can be swapped with non-dairy products.
+However, in most cases, you can swap dairy with non-dairy products.

 Does potato soup have gluten?

-No, not all soups with potato have gluten.
-There are plenty of soup recipes don’t use wheat flour as a thickening agent.
+No, not all soups with potatoes have gluten.
+There are plenty of soup recipes that do not use wheat flour as a thickening agent.

 What To Serve With Potato Soup?

-Soups with potatoes are generally a filling meal on their own but it if want something extra to go with the soup you could serve:
+Soups with potatoes are generally a filling meal on their own but, if you want something extra on the side, you could serve:

 40+ Easy Recipes For Soups With Potatoes